Top 4 FTP Exploits Used by Hackers

 Here is a look at 4 different FTP exploits used by hackers:

-1. Anonymous Authentication - Anonymous authentication is an FTP vulnerability that allows users to log in with a user name of FTP or anonymously.
+Anonymous authentication is an FTP vulnerability that allows users to log in with a user name of FTP or anonymously.
 In many cases, users will provide their email address as the password.
 (Microsoft Docs) However, a user’s login credentials (username and password) and the commands used unencrypted, visible, and vulnerable to access.
 At the same time, any data sent through FTP or is hosted on an anonymous FTP server is also left unprotected.
-In 2017, the FBI discovered hackers actively targeting medical and dental facilities using FTP to gain access to protected health information (PHI).
+In 2017, the FBI discovered hackers actively targeting medical and dental facilities using FTP to gain access to protected health information (PHI)

 An attacker can use XXS to send a malicious script to an unsuspecting user.
 The end user’s browser has no way to know that the script should not be trusted, and will execute the script.
 Because it thinks the script came from a trusted source, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.
 (Open Web Application Security Project)